 2. Be Open-Minded

-It’s an unfortunate truth that there are some countries in the world where age restrictions exist both at the administrative and cultural level.
-For example, in certain Asian countries the national retirement age of 55 or 60 is a social requirement to leave the work force, so it’s uncommon for foreign teachers above this age to find teaching work.
+It’s an unfortunate truth that there are some countries in the world where age restrictions exist both at the administrative and cultural levels.
+For example, in certain Asian countries, the national retirement age of 55 or 60 is a social requirement to leave the workforce.
+Therefore, it’s uncommon for foreign teachers above this age to find teaching work.
 Additionally, schools in Asian teaching markets are prone to having narrow views of the “ideal” English teacher, so older teachers and even minorities may struggle to find immediate English teaching work.